natcl/max_package_downloader/README.md

-	"link_mac64": "Link for the mac64 version of the zip, enter None between quotes if not relevant", "link_win32": "Link for the win32 version of the zip, enter None between quotes if not relevant", "link_win64": "Link for the win64 version of the zip, enter None between quotes if not relevant", "relative_path": "Path if your package is not at the root of the zip file" }
+	"link_mac64": "Link for the mac64 version of the zip, enter None between quotes if not relevant", "link_win32": "Link for the win32 version of the zip, enter None between quotes if not relevant", "link_win64": "Link for the win64 version of the zip, enter None between quotes if not relevant", "relative_path": "Path if your package is not at the root of the zip file", "alert_text": "Text to be displayed by an alert box after installation, set to None if nothing to show" }
 ```
 Real world example: